davidlj95/ngx/projects/ngx-meta/docs/content/get-started.md

     --8<-- "includes/standalone-apps-explanation.md"

-    Open your `app.config.ts` file and add at least the library's core module to the `providers` section.
+    Open your `app.config.ts` file.
+Add at least the core provider to the `providers` section.
+It should be there already if installed the library with `ng add`.

     If you want to set metadata in each route's `data` using Angular's `Router`, add the library's routing module too.

-In order to set some standard `#!html <meta>`s, let's add the [standard module].
+    In order to set some standard `#!html <meta>`s, let's add the [standard module] provider.

     ```typescript title="app.config.ts"
     import {provideNgxMetaCore} from '@davidlj95/ngx-meta/core'